sdfhasethsrthnsfrth/boats2/README.md

-# Machine Vision in a Marine Environment
+# Expanding a machine vision project
-Mapping boat traffic in Valkeakoski
+An upgraded system for mapping boat traffic in Valkeakoski
 ## Description
 Thesis project involving Machine Vision with YOLO architecture, LoRaWAN, Raspberry Pi and Node-RED.